 - All cars must have radiators in engine compartment only.

 - Engine setback: No.1 plug must be no further back than ball joint.

 - All cars must use 2-barrel carburetors.
-Gasoline or race gas only!
-No methanol-no alcohol- no nitrous oxide or propylene oxide.
-No e-85, no aerosol carbs!
+Gasoline, race gas or alcohol.
+No nitrous oxide or propylene oxide.
+No E-85, no aerosol carbs.